 The Lite plan includes one site, the domain name for one year, unlimited bandwidth, storage, emails, the website builder, and daily backups.
 It’s an excellent option for beginners.

 The Pro plan has all the same features but allows you unlimited websites.
 Your site will load in half the amount of time.

-    Larger businesses and e-commerce stores will appreciate the Premium plan.
+Larger businesses and e-commerce stores will appreciate the Premium plan (good if you’re looking for a quality web host for ecommerce).
 You get a premium SSL certificate and a free dedicated IP address.
 Your site loads in a quarter of the time.